KL Dra as a Benchmark Laboratory for Accretion-Disk Physics: Constraints from TESS and Ground-Based Surveys: Observations

 \section{Observations}

 We used high-cadence observations provided by TESS.
 We complement TESS data with the long-term coverage provided by ground-based surveys such as the Zwicky Transient Facility (ZTF), the All-Sky Automated Survey for Supernovae (ASAS-SN) and the Asteroid Terrestrial-impact Last Alert System (ATLAS).
 By combining these datasets we are able to measure and characterise the variability on the scale of days for the SOs, and on the scale of months / years for SCs.
-The timestamps reported throughout this work will be Julian Dates (JD) on the Universal Time Coordinate (UTC) scale.
+When the original timestamps were not in UTC, we converted them to the Universal Coordinated Time (UTC) scale, and all timestamps reported throughout this work are given as Julian Dates (JD).